vladimir-berlin/cv-builder/src/CV_arch.md

 - Designed scalable **backend systems**, **cloud infrastructure (AWS/Kubernetes)**, and **embedded map components** for integration into real-time railway systems.

 ### **Software Architect, Luxoft (project with HERE Technologies)** · Berlin, Germany
+HERE Technologies is one of the world’s leading automotive navigation providers, powering around 59% of all in-vehicle navigation systems in Europe.
+If you drive a recent Audi, Volkswagen, or Mercedes-Benz, there’s a strong chance the map features you see were part of the solutions I contributed to.

 _Oct 2018 – Dec 2019_

 - Designed system architecture for integration of the **HERE navigation platform** into automotive embedded and cloud environments.